rtr-nettest/open-rmbt-udp-ping/README.md

 # UDP Ping Client/Server System

-*This code is not ready for production use*.

-A Rust implementation of a UDP-based Ping server with a Python client implementation.
+A Rust implementation of a UDP-based Ping server with a Python demo client implementation.
 The default server UDP port is 444.

 ## Server Features